kgn/kgn.github.com/source/_posts/2012-03-21-caching-drawing-code.markdown

 }];
 ```

 This code will cache your drawing code into a `UIImage` that's `32x32` or `64x64` on a retina display.
-The uprez for retina is automatically handled in this function.
+The uprez for retina is automatically handled in this function, you can see what this function is doing [here](https://github.com/kgn/BBlock/blob/master/UIImage%2BBBlock.m).

 ## The example app